picosh/docs/posts/pipe.md

   -a string
-        Comma separated list of pico usernames or ssh-key fingerprints to allow access to a topic -b    Block writes until a subscriber is available (default true) -c    Don't send status messages
+        Comma separated list of pico usernames or ssh-key fingerprints to allow access to a topic -b    Block writes until a subscriber is available (default true) -c    Don\'t send status messages
   -e    Send an empty message to subs
   -p    Publish message to public topic
   -t duration